Pre-Diabetes

 Another test given to pregnant women to determine if she has gestational diabetes is called the glucose challenge test.

-You should also be tested for insulin resistance!
+Why you should also be tested for insulin resistance!

 The fasting blood glucose test and OGTT do not check insulin levels - they only check your blood glucose (blood sugar) levels.